Club History

 In 1957, the clubhouse was relocated to its present location on Chippewa Beach Road, and the course rerouted so the 1st and 9th holes play as they do today.
 In 1960, three new holes were built (now holes 2, 8, and 16) which significantly increased the course’s level of difficulty.
 The course was again rerouted.
 This routing remained in place until 1986 when the course was expanded to eighteen holes, thanks to the gift of 66 acres by Herbert Link who was developing a planned community to the east of the course, Lake Marina Link Estates.

 Just as the golf course has undergone tremendous changes over the years, so has the clubhouse.
 In 1995, the old clubhouse was torn down and the current award-winning clubhouse was built.
 In addition to other clubhouse improvements, a wooden deck was added, and then in 2022, the old deck was replaced by a larger, no-maintenance deck.
+A new cart barn was built in 2017.

 Over the years, the club has struggled in hard times and prospered in good times.
-Without the generosity and hard work of members throughout the years, we would not be able to brag about our course being theĀ "Best Kept Secret of the North."
+Without the generosity and hard work of members throughout the years, we would not be able to brag about our course being the "Best Kept Secret of the North."
 We are truly proud of our championship course.